 Lollapalooza

 One of the world’s premier music festivals takes over Chicago’s lakefront Grant Park for four days each summer.
 Lollapalooza rocks out with the biggest names in music across all genres: hip-hop, electronica, reggae, indie, modern roots, and more, attracting over 100,000 attendees each year.
 Headliners have included Ariana Grande, Childish Gambino, Twenty One Pilots, Metallica, Kendrick Lamar, Billie Eilish, Tame Impala, Paul McCartney, The Weeknd, the Chainsmokers, and more.
-Between sets, fuel up at Chow Town, the “food fest within a music fest” that serves up gourmet festival grub.
+Between sets, fuel up at Chow Town, the “food fest within a music fest” that serves up gourmet festival grub, and enjoy views of scenic Buckingham Fountain and the surrounding skyline.

 Windy City Smokeout

 Bands, barbecue, and beer!
-The killer country music lineup at this summer fest features top country acts across three days.
-Big-name acts have included Old Dominion, Chris Young, Miranda Lamber, and Cole Swindell.
+The country music lineup at this summer fest features top acts across three days.
+Past performers have included Old Dominion, Chris Young, Miranda Lamber, and Cole Swindell.
 But that’s not all!
 Windy City Smokeout is a triple threat: fuel up with barbecue from the nation’s premier pitmasters, plus craft beer from breweries around the country.
+This all takes place in the United Center parking lot, adding to the laidback tailgate vibes.

 North Coast Music Festival